OpenLiveWriter/OpenLiveWriter.Github.io/README.md

 ### Roadmap
 You can find the roadmap for the Open Live Writer product [here](https://github.com/OpenLiveWriter/OpenLiveWriter/blob/master/roadmap.md).

 For the website, we are initially focussed on getting a fast, lightweight product homepage set up.
-Then we want to increate the end user help content to assist people using Open Live Writer.
+Then we want to increase the end user help content to assist people using Open Live Writer.
 [Developer documentation should live alongside the code](https://github.com/OpenLiveWriter/OpenLiveWriter/).

 ### Contributing